 Ayurveda describes a group of drugs known as uterine tonic for promoting function of the uterus.
 Various Ayurvedic remedies have been successfully used in managing symptoms associated with PMS.

-- Alternatively, standardised extract of Shatavari, two capsules twice a day, with water is ideal for premenstrual syndrome.
+- Standardised extract of Shatavari, two capsules twice a day, with water is ideal for premenstrual syndrome.

-- Haritaki is good remedy for constipation.
+- Haritaki is good remedy for constipation and cleanising the uterus.
 One teaspoonful (5 g) of the powdered drug with a pinch of Rock-salt (to improve taste) should be taken with lukewarm water.

-Premenstrual syndrome has not been described in ancient Ayurvedic texts as independent disease but can be managed as effective cures are available.
-PMS should not be confused with Post menopausal syndrome.
+Premenstrual syndrome has not been described in ancient Ayurvedic texts as an independent disease but can be managed as effective cures are available.
+PMS should not be confused with Postmenopausal syndrome.